seasky002002/Strandscript/README.md

-# Strandscript
-Introduction
+# Introduction
 ….

-Installation
+# Installation
 1. Requirements: Perl
 Install Perl and add /bin directory to your executable path.
 Perl: https://www.perl.org/

-2. Install ***
+2. Install Strandscript
-unzip ***.zip       #Unzip the file cd ***/             #Change directories into the folder chmod 755 bin/*.pl   #Change the mode of executable files
+unzip Strandscript.zip       #Unzip the file cd Strandscript/             #Change directories into the folder chmod 755 bin/*.pl           #Change the mode of executable files

-#Add *** scripts to Shell searching path ($PATH).
+#Add Strandscript to Shell searching path ($PATH).
 This step is optional.
 #If your NRSA is installed at /home/usrname/NRSA
 export PATH=/home/usrname/NRSA/bin/:$PATH

 3. Download fasta files of reference genome
 Please download the fasta files for genome hg19, GRCh38, mm9, and mm10 from http://hgdownload.cse.ucsc.edu/downloads.html.
-Uncompress and save as hg19.fa/GRCh38.fa/mm9.fa/mm10.fa into folder /fasta under ***.
+Uncompress and save as hg19.fa/GRCh38.fa/mm9.fa/mm10.fa into folder /fasta under Strandscript.

 4. Install required perl packages
 #Check whether all the packages needed are installed by running test.modules,
 ./bin/test.modules